 All water connections should be in compliance with national, state, and local code requirements.
-Adapters from Victaulic to NPT are available from Patterson-Kelley.
 The bottom rear connection to the boiler is the INLET and must be used for the return from the system.
 The top rear connection to the boiler is the OUTLET and must be connected as the supply to the system.
 All water piping must be installed such that no stresses are transmitted to the boiler.
 The boiler shall not be used as a pipe anchor.